-- 2) Membership and Representation - a) The committee shall be composed of two members who are currently serving on
+2) Membership and Representation a) The committee shall be composed of two members who are currently serving on the General Education Council and three undergraduate faculty who are not members of the General Education Council.

 - b) Ex-officio members include: - i.
 The Director of General Education - ii.
 A Representative from the Office of Institutional Research and Assessment - iii.
+The WASC Accreditation Liaison Officer - c) Ex-officio members may be appointed by the General Education Council or the Committee as needed. - d) One of the representatives from the General Education Council shall be the chair.

+3) Duties

-The WASC Accreditation Liaison Officer - c) Ex-officio members may be appointed by the General Education Council or the Committee as needed. - d) One of the representatives from the General Education Council shall be the chair. - 3) Duties - a) Maintain systems for the regular assessment of the General Education Program. - b) Maintain schedules for assessment that align with WASC accreditation visits. - c) Provide assessment feedback to departments and to the General Education Council. - d) Make assessment procedure suggestions to the General Education Council. - e) Collaborate with the Office of Institutional Research and Assessment to ensure the educational effectiveness of the General Education program.
+- a) Maintain systems for the regular assessment of the General Education Program. - b) Maintain schedules for assessment that align with WASC accreditation visits. - c) Provide assessment feedback to departments and to the General Education Council. - d) Make assessment procedure suggestions to the General Education Council. - e) Collaborate with the Office of Institutional Research and Assessment to ensure the educational effectiveness of the General Education program.